 Supporting healthcare delivery system and PCOR transformation through enhanced use of PC CDS will require recognized standards, regulations, and policies for interoperability between systems of healthcare data and knowledge.
 To that end, the CDS Standards and Regulatory Frameworks Workgroup will advise the CDSiC Steering Committee and the Innovation Center on the impact of standards, rules, regulations, or policies on the development and implementation of PC CDS.
-The Workgroup will monitor, track activities, and engage with external standards groups (e.g., HL7®) and regulatory groups (e.g., Food and Drug Administration, Office of the National Coordinator for Health Information Technology, Centers for Medicare & Medicaid Services, etc.) that have bearing on CDS progress; the group will also develop and vet recommendations to advance shareable, standards-based PC CDS.
-Ultimately, the efforts of the Workgroup will identify gaps in existing standards and regulatory frameworks, advocate for enhancements of standards and regulations to fill these gaps, and promote existing standards and regulatory frameworks that can be used to create CDS that supports patients and clinicians in making evidence-informed healthcare decisions, as well as improving healthcare delivery.
+The Workgroup will monitor, track activities, and engage with external standards groups (e.g., HL7®) and regulatory groups (e.g., Food and Drug Administration, Office of the National Coordinator for Health Information Technology, Centers for Medicare & Medicaid Services, etc.) that have bearing on CDS progress; the group will also develop and vet recommendations to advance shareable, standards and regulatory frameworks, advocate for enhancements of standards and regulations to fill these gaps, and promote existing standards and regulatory frameworks that can be used to create CDS that supports patients and clinicians in making evidence-informed healthcare decisions, as well as improving healthcare delivery.